Eric M. Butterworth

 Cory M. Davidson

-Cory M. Davidson has been an associate in the firm since 2012.
+Mr. Davidson has practiced law with the firm since 2012.
 He graduated from Utah State University (magna cum laude) with a BA degree in political science in 2002.
 Thereafter, he received a Masters degree from Utah State University in economics in 2005.
-After teaching economics on the university level he pursued his legal education at Brigham Young University’s J. Rueben Clarke law school and received his juris doctor degree in 2011.
+After teaching economics on the university level he pursued his legal education at Brigham Young University’s J. Rueben Clarke Law School and received his juris doctor degree in 2011.
 Cory is active in community service in his church and in the veteran’s community where he has spearheaded the annual veteran’s Will clinic since 2014.
 Mr. Davidson became a member of the firm in 2016.

 Danielle Duncan has been a legal assistant with the firm since September 2012.
 She is a well-respected member of the local legal community.
-If our firm could be called a “well-oiled machine”, she would be the oil that makes it so.
+She is appreciated by clients for her ability to make things happen.
 She and her husband enjoy camping, hiking, kayaking, fishing and other outdoor activities together.